-Future resilience - focusses on replacement of infrastructure including fencing and roads where the intention of the replacement is to improve resilience to future natural disaster events through the use of more durable materials or design.
-The intention is to encourage responsible infrastructure replacement rather than business expansion.
+Future resilience - focusses on replacement works on infrastructure including fencing and roads where the intention of the replacement is to return the asset to its status in keeping with industry standards before the natural disaster event, unless that status jeopardises future resilience to natural disaster events by way of poor quality materials, or inappropriate location.
+The intention is to encourage responsible infrastructure replacement rather than business improvements.